LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 The maximum X and Y values are defined by the current width and height of the page in points.

-Custom graphics may be drawn in PDF pages using ``pdf_doc->`` drawing member methods.
-These member methods operate by controlling a “virtual pen” which draws graphics similar to a true graphics editor.
+Custom graphics may be drawn in PDF pages using :type:`pdf_doc` drawing member methods.
+These member methods operate by controlling a "virtual pen" which draws graphics similar to a true graphics editor.
 These member methods are summarized below.